-Michael Yao is an MD-PhD candidate at the University of Pennsylvania passionate about engineering solutions to improve human health and wellbeing.
+Michael Yao is an MD-PhD candidate at the University of Pennsylvania leveraging AI to improve human health.

 ML graduate student